Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 ![](img/2023-05-02-03-19-35.png)

 In cases where you have multiple pattern rules *within the same confidence level*, it is important to note that order matters.
-The scanning engine will only report a match for the first pattern rule in that confidence level, which in the case below would be Pattern #1 for Low and Pattern #3 for High.
+The scanning engine will only report a match for the first pattern rule in that confidence level.
+In the case below, the matches would be Pattern #1 for the Low and Pattern #3 for the High confidence level.

 ![](img/2023-05-05-04-14-53.png)

-#### Considerations on Additional Checks
+#### Additional Considerations
 References
 - [Sensitive information type additional checks](https://learn.microsoft.com/en-us/microsoft-365/compliance/sit-regex-validators-additional-checks?view=o365-worldwide#sensitive-information-type-additional-checks)
 - [Keyword validation issues](https://learn.microsoft.com/en-us/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell?view=o365-worldwide#potential-validation-issues-to-be-aware-of)